Syrph/BCB_2022/_sources/markdowns/practical_3/practical_3.md

     ## 217       Philippine Eagle   Pithecophaga_jefferyi          CR 0.3451327 0.2964927 0.3910576 0.9688454
     ## 222     Red-headed Vulture        Sarcogyps_calvus          CR 0.3733088 0.3172230 0.4227782 0.9895758

-As we can see, all of the highest ecoDGE scores are critically endangered.
-This has been a criticism of ecoDGE scores, that functional diversity isn’t weighted highly enough.
-Of course for our taxa these are probably the species we want to protect, and maybe GE should be the more pressing issue.
-However if your taxa has very few CR species, it’s worth checking FD scores as well, as you may want to adjust your GE scores to give more weighting to FD.
+As we can see, nearly all of the highest ecoDGE scores are critically endangered, which means we could soon lose their unique ecosystem functions.
+The removal of enough of these species may even cause a collapse in the current ecosystem, as species are unable to fill vital niches.
+But is it right to focus on these species instead of our top EDGE species?
+Could you argue a case for EDGE or ecoDGE as the top priority of conservation?

 ### 6. EcoEDGE Scores